 Colin Brown: Independent journalist admired for his good humour, tenacity and political scoops

-Andrew Grice, political commentator at The Independent
+by Andrew Grice, political commentator at The Independent.

 Colin Brown, who has died aged 69 after suffering with cancer, was an admired journalist and a member of The Independent's original team at the newspaper's launch in 1986, rising to become political editor of The Independent on Sunday.

 His career began as a teenage reporter for the Southport Visiter group in his native Lancashire, before he moved to The Sheffield Star in 1973.